 Starting with a horizontal smartphone orientation will allow more space for the on-screen talent to move their hands or move props.
 If you are your own on-camera tablet, it is advisable to mount your phone to a tripod or gimbal, rather than hand-holding it.
 Hand-held video is often shaky, and those shakes can distract your audience from your message.

 Regarding lighting and positioning, pay attention to the pre-existing light at the location where you are recording.
 Frame your shots so the lighting falls on your on-camera subject.
 Use your smartphone’s manual exposure mode and lock the exposure, if possible.

 Position your subject far enough from the background so that their own shadow doesn’t fall on the background behind them.
 Separation between the subject and their background will make both elements more appealing.

-In our next edition, we will discuss some audio tips and the value in taking strategic practice runs.
+In this Blog’s Part 2, we will discuss some audio tips and the value in taking strategic practice runs.
 Have fun with your smartphone camera.
 Go create something.